 - Fan of modern, clean design

 Since I use ArtBin for most of my part containers, they can be stacked high.
 Their low profile makes them quite stable.
-The obvious disadvantage with this is that inevitably the container I want is at the bottom of a stack.
-Given my situation I can’t get around this issue and simply must deal with it.
+The obvious disadvantage with this is that the container I want is inevitably at the bottom of a stack.
+Given my space situation I can’t get around this issue and simply must deal with it.

 The cupboard over my refrigerator serves as a location for smaller set boxes and larger sets in ziplock bags.
 I’ve taped an inventory of the bagged sets inside the door for reference.

 I’ve placed disassembled sets in zip-lock bags inside a crate type container for most efficient storage utilization.
 The best option I’ve found is the Curver Grey Basketweave Storage Bin.
 These are stackable, have straight sides with no taper so there’s no lost space and they are the perfect size to hold both 2.5 and 1 gallon zip lock bags.
 They also work well to hold instruction manuals.
-Milk crates work great as well.
+Milk crates also work well.